alex05447/minievent/README.md

 # minievent

-Thin wrapper around the Windows manual-, auto-reset events and semaphores.
+Thin Rust wrapper around the Windows manual-, auto-reset events and semaphores.

 Technically provides a portable API, but implemented only for Windows at the moment.